rails/rails/guides/source/active_model_basics.md

 ### Lint Tests

-`ActiveModel::Lint::Tests` allows you to test whether an object is compliant with the Active Model API.
+`ActiveModel::Lint::Tests` allows you to test whether an object is compliant with the Active Model API by including `ActiveModel::Lint::Tests` in your TestCase.
+It will include tests that tell you whether your object is fully compliant, or if not, which aspects of the API are not implemented.

+These tests do not attempt to determine the semantic correctness of the returned values.
+For instance, you could implement `valid?` to always return `true`, and the tests would pass.
+It is up to you to ensure that the values are semantically meaningful.

+Objects you pass in are expected to return a compliant object from a call to `to_model`.
+It is perfectly fine for `to_model` to return `self`.

 * `app/models/person.rb`

     ```ruby
     class Person
-      include ActiveModel::Model
+      include ActiveModel::API
     end
     ```